jacob-mennell/yahooFinanceStocks/README.md

 ### Airflow Integration and Docker

-In addition to the Yahoo Finance ETL process, the project utilizes Apache Airflow for workflow automation and scheduling.
-By converting the data extraction tasks into an Airflow DAG (Directed Acyclic Graph), you have the ability to manage and monitor data pipelines easily.
+In addition to the ETL process, the project integrates Apache Airflow for workflow automation and scheduling.
+Docker is used for containerization, providing consistency across various environments.

-Docker provides the ability to deploy and manage the entire project.
-Docker allows you to containerize the project, ensuring consistent execution across various environments.
-Docker Compose simplifies the deployment by defining services, networks, and volumes required for the application in a single `docker-compose.yml` file.

-The combination of Airflow and Docker provides a scalable and reliable solution for automating data extraction, processing, and storage.
-The project can be deployed to different environments with ease, allowing for efficient management and scaling of containers.

 #### Challenges and Solutions

 ##### Sharing Files and Using Volumes

-**Issue:** Understanding how to effectively share files between the host machine and containers using Docker Compose.
+**Issue:** Effective file sharing between the host machine and containers using Docker Compose.

 **Solution:**
-- **Volumes for Sharing:** Use Docker Compose volumes to share files between the host machine and containers.
+- **Volumes for Sharing:** Utilize Docker Compose volumes to share files between the host machine and containers.
 - **Automatic Mapping:** Docker Compose automatically maps host machine paths to corresponding container paths when defining volumes.
 - **Avoid Redundancy:** Do not include volume paths in both the Docker Compose file and the Dockerfile.
 It's unnecessary and can lead to confusion.
-- **No Need to Copy:** When using volumes, avoid copying files from the host machine into the container using the Dockerfile.
-Volumes allow direct access to files on the host machine within the container.
-- **Alternative Approach:** If you prefer not to use volumes, you can copy files into the container using the `COPY` command in the Dockerfile.
-However, this approach is less flexible for development as changes in the host machine aren't immediately reflected in the container.

 **Example with Volumes:**
 ```yaml